• About / Contact

 Since the Glowbal Group restaurants aren’t particularly cheap, we decided to be safe and go back to Coast, since it was good the last time we went.
 I was able to make a last minute reservation online without any problems.

-IMG_1908.JPGThe infamous circular oyster bar in the middle of the restaurant.
+IMG_1908.JPGThe circular oyster bar in the middle of the restaurant.
 I love the interior and ambiance of Coast.
 Some of the seating is a bit squishy and uncomfortable, especially during peak hours.
 You could be sitting almost shoulder to shoulder with the next table.

 IMG_1904.JPGSorry, I forgot what drink this was but it was one of their non-alcoholic cocktails.
 I tried to read their menu online, but none of the drinks there seemed to ring a bell so perhaps the menu changed.